nohaapav/clj-quickstart/README.md

 lein repl
 ```

-For the REPL development follow dev **repl.user** namespace which is part of every subproject.
+For the REPL development follow dev **repl.user** namespace instructions.
+Namespace is loaded into session on startup.

 ## License